MisterTea/GPT-IF/GptIfEngine/data/rooms/room_descriptions.md

 It's a beautiful day in Tampa, and you're excited to be taking a taxi to the cruise terminal.
 As you ride, you look out the window and see the cityscape passing by.
 You pass by tall buildings, busy streets, and parks.
 You can see the Hillsborough River in the distance.

+## Tic 2

 ```
-If you haven't yet, try LOOKing at anything highlighted in bold.
+If you haven't yet, try LOOKing at something.
 For example, you can LOOK AT THE TERMINAL.
+Things that are of particular interest are highlighted in **bold**, but you can look at anything!
 ```

 ## Tic 3